Durant Delivers signature Performance As Nets Rally To Beat Bucks - UrduPoint

 It was Harden's first game back after missing almost all of the first four games of the series with a tight hamstring.

-Brooklyn has declined to announce the severity of Irving's ankle injury but he has been seen on crutches and with a walking boot on.
+Brooklyn has declined to announce the severity of Irving's ankle injury but he has been seen on crutches and with a walking boot.

 Jeff Green scored 27 points, and Blake Griffin chipped in 17 for the Nets.